 Significantly better precision on the compression phase determination is obtained from time-zero measurements in a UED experiment.
-Time-zero is defined here as $t_0 = t_{\text{probe}} - t_{\text{pump}}$ where $t_{\text{probe}}$ and $t_{\text{pump}}$ are the mean arrival times at the sample of the probe (electrons) and pump (IR laser) respectively.
-In practice, the arrival time of the pump is varied with a delay stage and the delay stage position corresponding to $t_0$ is measured from fitting the time trace as shown in Fig. \ref{fig:timetrace}.
-By taking a reference time-trace in which no power is supplied to the RF cavity, one can calibrate the delay stage position that corresponds to $t_0 = 0$.
-Then, arrival time variations due to the RF field can be measured to within $100$ fs precision near the compression phase.
+A reference case time-zero is measured from a time-trace in which no power is supplied to the RF cavity.
+This defines the zero of the electron arrival time ($t_a = 0$).
+Once power is supplied to the RF cavity, deviation from the zero-crossing phase will result in a non-zero $t_a$.
+A UED time-trace measures this quantity to within 100 fs error (1$\sigma$ confidence) which allows the RF phase to be tuned to the zero-crossing with 1.1 mrad precision.

-Fig. \ref{fig:T0comp} shows results from UED data collected at a fixed RF power for a large number of RF phases.
-The extracted values of $t_0$ are measured in reference to a UED time trace in which the RF cavity was off; hence, the phase for which $t_0 = 0$ is a condition in which the RF field imparts zero net impulse to the electron beam.
-Again there are two phases that satisfy this condition: a compression phase and an expansion phase.
-The zero crossing where $dt_0/d\psi < 0$ is the ideal RF compression phase.
-This method measures the compression phase with excellent precision on the order of 1 mrad (0.057 deg).
-The slope of the $t_0(\psi)$ at the zero crossing is measured to be -1.54 ps/deg in good agreement with the prediction from Eq. \ref{dtdpsi}.
+Fig.~\ref{fig:ampphasecomp}(a) shows results from UED data collected at a fixed RF power for a number of different RF phases.
+The phase where $t_a=0$ is a point at which zero net momentum is imparted to the electron beam.
+The slope of $t_a(\psi)$ at the zero-crossing is measured to be -1.54 ps/$^\circ$ in good agreement with Eq.~\ref{dtdpsi}.